MateeDevs/devstack-native-app/ios/README.md

 - There is `scripts/build-kmp.sh` that is producing `DomainLayer/DevstackKmpShared.xcframework`
 - It is executed automatically with every build as a part of the build's Pre-actions

-## Architecture (Clean Architecture + MVVM + RxSwift)
+## Architecture
 - Whole application is separated into three layers according to the Clean Architecture principles
 - Dependencies between layers: `PresentationLayer -> DomainLayer <- DataLayer`
-- PresentationLayer is represented by ViewModels + ViewControllers and FlowControllers
-- ViewModel has its inputs and outputs which are then binded or observed in a relevant ViewController
 - DomainLayer reflects whole business logic of the application via DomainModels and UseCases
 - DataLayer provides required data via Repositories and Providers from database / network / etc.
-- Network communication is based on [Moya](https://github.com/Moya/Moya) and native Decodable is used for mapping from JSON
+- Network communication is based on URLSession and native Decodable is used for mapping from JSON
 - Database models are represented via [Realm](https://github.com/realm/realm-cocoa) object models
+- Providers/Repositories/UseCases are "injected" during the init via [Resolver](https://github.com/hmlongco/Resolver)

+## Presentation layer (SwiftUI + MVI + async/await)
+- Presentation layer is represented by ViewModels + Views and FlowControllers
+- ViewModel has its state and intents which are then used in a relevant SwiftUI View
+- Asynchronous work is represented via native async/await

+## Legacy presentation layer (UIKit + MVVM + RxSwift)
+- PresentationLayer is represented by ViewModels + ViewControllers and FlowControllers
+- ViewModel has its inputs and outputs which are then binded or observed in a relevant ViewController
 - Asynchronous work is represented as Observable from the [RxSwift](https://github.com/ReactiveX/RxSwift) framework
-- Providers/Repositories/UseCases are "injected" during the init via Dependencies typealias

 ## Style Guide
 - [Swift Style Guide](https://github.com/raywenderlich/swift-style-guide)